sneakyturtle2007/Java/README.md

 # JavaStuff
-All of that I have programmed.
-AutoGrader has to be used with the tests&assignments text file in the same folder to work and any answer keys entered must be entered on a new line and in the same format as the test sample key.You must also have java SE runtime & java SDK installed.
+All of my java assignments from school.
+You must also have java SE runtime & java SDK installed to run the programs.